quinlan-lab/applied-computational-genomics/README.md

 - Faculty: Aaron Quinlan (aquinlan at genetics.utah.edu)
 - Teaching assistants: Tom Sasani (tom.sasani@utah.edu), Julie Feusier (jfeusier@genetics.utah.edu) and Jingtao Guo (jingtao.guo@hci.utah.edu)
 - Meets Tu and Th from 9:10-10:30 in HSEB 2948; January 10 - April 25
+- TA Hours: M and W from 4-5 PM, meet in 2nd floor HSEB lobby

 ### Overview
 This course will provide a comprehensive introduction to fundamental concepts and experimental approaches in the analysis and interpretation of experimental genomics data.
 It will be structured as a series of lectures covering key concepts and analytical strategies.
 A diverse range of biological questions enabled by modern DNA sequencing technologies will be explored including sequence alignment, the identification of genetic variation, structural variation, and ChIP-seq and RNA-seq analysis.
 Students will learn and apply the fundamental data formats and analysis strategies that underlie computational genomics research. **The primary goal of the course is for students to be grounded in theory and leave the course empowered to conduct independent genomic analyses.**